tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 - ***YOU DO:***
   - in order to be ready for your next TTRPG session, add D4, D8, D12 and D100  "dice" to the apo and get them functioning
   - give each button a unique background color
   - optional: can you get the app to display a history of the numbers that were rolled, one on each line?
+With the most recent roll at the "top"?
 Make it so!
     - hint: the `.innerHTML` property of HTML elements will be helpful!
     - more optional: add a "Clear History" button that will clear out that history

 ```html
 <!DOCTYPE html>